danakalee/portfolio/README.md

 ## Design Documentation

 ### Process
 Initially I had a very simple website planned but reading the criteria revealed that this would not meet many of the requirements for the assignment.
 I decided early on to use Judit Just's weaving to create interest through texture.
-I knew that making my own original content would be too time consuming and I didnt want to spend too much time trolling through placeholdere content for things that were relfective of my personalaity and appropriate for a portfolio.
+I knew that making my own original content would be too time consuming and I didnt want to spend too much time trolling through placeholder content for things that were relfective of my personalaity and appropriate for a portfolio.
+I found working with Judit's content very joyful and I hope to make a better portfolio of her work as a project on my website.
+In my original design inspired by <mattfarley.ca> I had planned to ue only Pantone's 'Living Coral' colour of the year for 2019.
 ### Wireframes
 <img src="wireframes/projects-tech-wireframe.PNG">